AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

   caption: [Folder structure expected by the scenario loader module.
 Each scenario is a separate subfolder in the `./config/scenarios/` folder, with a `config.toml`, `environment.yaml` and `formation.yaml` in each.], ) <listing.scenario-folder-structure>

-#par(first-line-indent: 0pt)[The active scenario can be reloaded repeatedly by pressing `F5` or clicking on the `  󰑓 ​ ​` button in the simulation section, as can be seen in @f.m.simulation-tool-time-control.
-Simulation parameters, and parameters related to the algorithm such as the communications failure rate, $gamma$, specified in the `config.toml` are not reloaded, allowing rapid testing of different values.
+#par(first-line-indent: 0pt)[The active scenario can be reloaded repeatedly by pressing `F5` or clicking on the reload button `  󰑓 ​ ​` in the simulation section, as can be seen in @f.m.simulation-tool-time-control.
+Simulation parameters, and parameters related to the algorithm, such as the communications failure rate, $gamma$, specified in the `config.toml` are not reloaded, allowing rapid testing of different values.
 By changing values in the UI, reloading the scenario, and observing the immediate effects, one can quickly iterate on tuning the system for a specific scenario.
 And get a better understanding of how parameters affect the systems behaviour.
-Once a desired set of parameters have been found they can effortlessly be saved to the scenarios `config.toml` by pressing `Ctrl+S` or clicking on the `   ​ ​​​​` button in the general section.]
+Once a desired set of parameters have been found they can effortlessly be saved to the scenarios `config.toml` by pressing `Ctrl+S` or clicking on the screenshot button `   ​ ​​​​` in the general section.]

 // ==== Swapping Scenarios <s.m.swapping>